JJ/perl6em/txt/1-liners.md

     git clone https://github.com/yourname/yourrepo

 and please note I am using `https` here.
-You can also use the *ssh* address, which will be something like `git@github.com:yourname/yourrepo.git` and in fact you should, but for the time being let us let it be.
+You can also, and in fact should, use the *ssh* address, which will be something like `git@github.com:yourname/yourrepo.git` and in fact you should, but for the time being let us let it be.
 Remember to take down the username and password you have used, because you will need later on.